ErpNetDocs/tech/modules/work-management/ai/how-to/fine-tune-models.md

 - **System Мessage** – general instructions and behaviour.
 - **Q&A records** – structured questions and answers.
-- **Training Цonversations** – real chat dialogues that the model has “learned from”.
+- **Training Conversations** – real chat dialogues that the model has “learned from”.

 The result is a model that understands your processes, terminology, and internal rules much better than a generic ChatGPT.